tashoym94/TPS25-SQLITE/README Teacher.md

 2. `.open JTCsql.db`
 3. `.tables` (enter) `
          when you type this command, you should see the 4 tables appear
 4. `.headers on`
 5. `.mode column`
 6. `.mode box`

-.mode list is default, but returns an unformatted output
+Helpful tip: If you get stuck in a shell: hit `CONTROL + C` 2 times and then reset with sqlite3 JTCsql.db

-Helpful tip: If you get stuck in a shell: CONTROL + C
+sqlite3 is the program we are using and JTCsql.db is the database we are querying

 ## Database Tables